Urban AI • Equity • Mobility

 From spatial analytics to large-scale mobility systems

-The summer research camp sharpened my interest in computational transportation research and reinforced my goal of joining a rigorous Ph.D. program.
+The summer research camp sharpened my interest in computational transportation research and shaped how I hope to carry large-scale mobility work into Penn MCP.

 Open Door